 The first thing your veterinarian will do to treat the hot spot is to clip the fur from around the area.
 Often the “leading edge” of the spreading infection is under the fur, so clipping away the fur allows appreciation of the full extent of the problem.
 It also allows air to get to the area to dry it out.

 Next, a good clean with an antiseptic solution such as dilute iodine or hibiscrub kills off many of the bacteria living on the skin.
-Finally, a cream will be prescribed.
+Finally, your vet will prescribe a cream.
 This usually contains antibiotics and steroids, to both stop the bacteria from spreading and take away the itch.

 This treatment is usually effective within a couple of days, and the hair begins to grow back within a couple of weeks.

 In more complicated cases, such as those that have spread a long way or where the skin is severely damaged, oral antibiotic tablets may be required.
-Steroids, either injectable or oral, may also be given to take away the inflammation and itch.
+Steroids, either injectable or oral, can also take away the inflammation and itch.

-It’s also imperative that your dog doesn’t damage the skin further, so a plastic Elizabethan collar will be recommended.
+To make sure your dog doesn’t damage the skin further, many vets recommend a plastic Elizabethan collar.
 Blow-up collars are also useful for some cases but may not work if your dog has a hot spot on the tail or back paw, as they can often reach around the collar.

-Although medical T-shirts or bandages are often used to prevent interference with wounds, they’re not recommended for hot spots, as it’s important to keep the area open to the air.
+Although medical T-shirts or bandages are useful to prevent interference with wounds, they’re not recommended for hot spots, as it’s important to keep the area open to the air.

 - Chlorhexidine (as wipes, mousse, shampoo, or scrub) as an antibacterial cleaning solution

 - Betamethasone (cream or spray) as an anti-itch and anti-inflammatory

 - Hydrocortisone (cream or spray) as an anti-itch and anti-inflammatory